nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Find feature

 #### Find Command Implementation
-This section will explain the implementation of the FindCommand and the FindCommandParser.
-The FindCommand allows users to search for modules whose names or types contain any of the specified keywords (case-insensitive).
+This section explains the implementation of the **FindCommand** and **FindCommandParser**.
+The **FindCommand** allows users to search for modules whose names or types contain any of the specified keywords (case-insensitive).

-FindCommand Class
+##### FindCommand Class
-The FindCommand class is responsible for finding and listing all modules in the module tracker whose name contains any of the argument keywords.
-Keyword matching is case insensitive.
-The FindCommandParser is responsible for parsing the input given by the user.
+The **FindCommand** class is responsible for finding and listing all modules in the module tracker whose name contains any of the argument keywords.
+Keyword matching is case-insensitive.
+The **FindCommandParser** is responsible for parsing the user input.

-The FindCommand utilizes the FilteredList from JavaFx and uses a predicate to initialize a FindCommand object.
-This predicate is programmed such that it will match for the name of the module and type of the module.
+The **FindCommand** utilizes the **FilteredList** from JavaFX and uses a predicate to initialize a **FindCommand** object.
+This predicate is programmed to match both the name and the type of the module.

-The predicate passed to the FindCommand constructor is from the class NameContainsKeywordsPredicate.
-This class has a test method which is used by the FilteredList.
+The predicate passed to the **FindCommand** constructor is from the **NameContainsKeywordsPredicate** class.
+This class has a test method, which is used by the **FilteredList**.

-Given below is an example usage scenario and how the find command behaves at each step.
+Below is an example usage scenario and how the find command behaves at each step:

-Step 1.
-The user launches the application for the first time.
-The `ModuleTracker` will be initialized with the initial module tracker state.
+**Step 1:** he user launches the application for the first time.
+The **ModuleTracker** will be initialized with the initial module tracker state.

-Step 2.
-The user executes `find CS3263` command.
-The 'find CS3263' will be handled by the LogicManager and ModuleTrackerParser which will extract out the needed argument, more importantly the predicate.
+**Step 2:** The user writes "find CS3263" in the terminal.
+This command will be handled by the **LogicManager** and **ModuleTrackerParser**, which will extract the needed argument, most importantly the predicate.

-Step 3.
-Now, the command is executed through the execute method which will update the list through `Model#updateFilteredModuleList`
+**Step 3:** The command is executed through the execute method, which updates the list through **Model#updateFilteredModuleList**.

-Step 4.
-The method set the predicate to the filtered list which will run the `NameContainsKeywordsPredicate#test()` to find the items based on name or type
+**Step 4:** The method sets the predicate to the filtered list, which runs the **NameContainsKeywordsPredicate#test()** method to find the items based on name or type.

+### Reminder feature

+#### Reminder Implementation
+This section explains the implementation of the reminder feature.
+The reminder allows users to view all the timeslots and deadlines on the current day (based on the system's time).

+The **LogicManager** class is responsible for finding all the modules in the module tracker whose date (timeslot or deadline) matches the current date.
+The **UiManager** class is responsible for alerting the user of the deadlines and timeslots for today.

+There are 3 methods in the **LogicManager** class:
+1. A method that deals with finding the timeslots for the day.
+2. A method that deals with finding the deadlines for the day.
+3. A method that combines and parses everything into a string.

+The string is then passed to a method in the **UiManager** that handles showing the alert to the user upon launching the application.
+Exceptions and null values are handled to avoid processing null dates, as they are optional fields.

+Exceptions and null values are handled to avoid looking at null dates as they are optional.

+Below is an example usage scenario of the reminder feature:

+**Step 1:** The user launches the application for the first time.
+The **`ModuleTracker`** will be initialized with the initial module tracker state.

+**Step 2:** An alert pops up, showing the user the timeslots and deadlines for the day, along with the module name and type.
+The title of the alert is "Work Today."

+**Step 3:** The user can now close the alert and continue using the application.

 <!-- ### \[Proposed\] Undo/redo feature